James-Livesey/James-Livesey/blog/2022-05-12-asmbyhand.md

 > This line tells the Commodore 64 where to put the program in memory, so that it can be run by the user.
 In this case, hexadecimal $1000 equals decimal 4,096, meaning the user can enter `SYS 4096` at the READY prompt to execute this program.

+Continuing with the subsequent lines, you'll see the assembled hexadecimal representation of each human-readable line shown after an `=` sign.

 ```
 lda #$80 = A9 80
 ```

-`lda` is an instruction that is all too familiar to those who have seen assembly code before.
-I'm not going to delve into what each line and instruction does — the book gives a very detailed explanation — but I will comment on how each line was assembled.
+`LDA` is an instruction that is all too familiar to those who have seen assembly code before.
+I'm not going to delve too much into what each line and instruction does — the book gives a very detailed explanation — but I will comment on how each line was assembled.

 The instruction `LDA` in this case is understood by the CPU as opcode 0xA9.
 Opcodes are binary values that represent which corresponding instruction should be executed by the CPU, much like how assembly languages represent instructions using human-readable mnemonics (like `lda`).